 Metering

-Users can be shown a number of articles for free in a certain time frame before they are asked to subscribe.
+Users can see a certain amount of free content within a certain amount of time before they’re asked to subscribe.
 Cookies keep track of the number of articles a user accesses.
 When the limit is reached, a request is sent to show the paywall to the user.

-Google encourages publishers to provide 10 articles per user each month as a starting point.
-Publishers are then encouraged to experiment and test against their target market to verify the optimal number of samples that lead to the highest conversion rate.
+Google encourages publishers to provide 10 articles per user monthly as a starting point before experimenting to find the number that delivers the best conversion rate.

 This option is effectively a hard paywall.
-The user can see the headline and the first paragraph or the first 100 words of an article.
+The user can see the headline, first paragraph, or 100 words of an article.
 This approach is a compromise that allows the user to evaluate the quality of the content without giving it away entirely.

 Lead-in is more often used by sites with premium, evergreen content such as specialized research, videos or statistics.